IgniteUI/help-topics/topics/02_Controls/Editors/03_igNumericEditor/05_Migrating_to_the_new_igNumericEditor.md

 Option| Previously| Now
 ---|---|---
 animationHideDuration animationShowDuration|Used to set animation duration when drop-down list is displayed/hidden.|These options are removed.
-New option [dropDownAnimationDuration](#dropDownAnimationDuration) is added to control the drop-down list animation duration.
+New option [dropDownAnimationDuration](#dropDownAnimationDuration) is added to control the drop-down list animation duration. button|-|This option is renamed to `buttonType` to better communicate what it does.